Upper School Course Guide

 CIA4U

-This course examines current national and global economic trends and policies from diverse perspectives.
-Students will explore the impact of choices that individuals and institutions, including governments, make in responding to local, national, and global economic issues such as globalization and global economic inequalities, trade agreements, national debt, taxation, social spending, and consumer debt.
-Students will apply the concepts of economic thinking and the economic inquiry process, including economic models, to investigate, and develop informed opinions about, current economic issues and to help them make reasoned economic decisions.
+This course examines current Canadian and international economic issues, developments, policies, and practices from diverse perspectives.
+Students will explore the decisions that individuals and institutions, including governments, make in response to economic issues such as globalization, trade agreements, economic inequalities, regulation, and public spending.
+Students will apply the concepts of economic thinking and the economic inquiry process, as well as economic models and theories, to investigate, and develop informed opinions about, economic trade-offs, growth, and sustainability and related economic issues

 Prerequisite: Any university or university/college preparation course in Canadian and World Studies, English, or Social Sciences and Humanities